mshuster4/liri-node-app/README.md

 ## How it Works

-This app allows users to search for and save information about their favorite songs, bands, or movies.
+This app allows users to search for and save information about their favorite songs, bands, and movies.

 ## Getting Started
 * Enter "node liri.js" followed by on of these commands: